 Catalina Bighorn Advisory Committee – The website of the Catalina Bighorn Advisory Committee “a cooperative effort to restore a healthy, viable and self-sustaining population of desert bighorn sheep to the Santa Catalina Mountains, outside Tucson, Arizona.”
 Formed in 2013.
 Facebook Page.
 So far (2014/12/23) the meetings of the Advisory Committee have not been open to the public – in late 2014 AZGF released meeting notes in response to a public records request – this page contains the notes along with some notes by AZGF.

-And Then There Were None: The Demise of Desert Bighorn Sheep in the Pusch Ridge Wilderness, by Paul R. Krausman (Author), Bethann Garramon Merkle (Illustrator), William W. Shaw (Foreword) – Not yet available, as of 10/23/2016 listed as a pre-release on Amazon.
+And Then There Were None: The Demise of Desert Bighorn Sheep in the Pusch Ridge Wilderness (2017), by Paul R. Krausman (Author), Bethann Garramon Merkle (Illustrator), William W. Shaw (Foreword) – Brings together a broad range of research about Bighorn Sheep to provide a critical analysis of Bighorn in the Santa Catalina Mountains.
+This is an academic work at heart – but is written in a way that is accessible and interesting even without a related degree.
 From the Amazon description: “Once plentiful in the mountains of southern Arizona, by the 1990s desert bighorn sheep were wiped out in the Pusch Ridge Wilderness of the Santa Catalina Mountains as a result of habitat loss and alteration.
 This book uses their history and population decline as a case study in human alteration of wildlife habitat.
 When human encroachment had driven the herd to extinction, wildlife managers launched a major and controversial effort to reestablish this population.”

 ARIZONA GAME AND FISH DEPARTMENT – HABITAT PARTNERSHIP COMMITTEE – HABITAT ENHANCEMENT AND WILDLIFE MANAGEMENT PROPOSAL – Reintroduction of Desert Bighorn Sheep into the Santa Catalina Mountains – 2012 – The 2012 Arizona Game and Fish proposal for the reintroduction – this has an interesting overview of sheep in the range and details about the project.